MasiVidart/FileUploadAsync/README.md

 ASP.NET user control for uploading files asynchronously using update panels in web forms and without the need of triggers.

 # Installation
-Copy the files to your web application folder, go to Visual Studio and right click the folder you want the user control → Add → Existing item → Select the .ascx file.
+Copy the files to your web application folder, go to Visual Studio and right click the folder you want the user control to be in → Add → Existing item → Select the .ascx file.

 # Requirements
 - System.Web.Extensions .dll in your application to compile properly.